Ultimate Dog

 Final Thoughts on Turmeric for Dogs

-There is enough scientific evidence to support the claim that turmeric is very beneficial good for dogs, not just as a preventive dietary supplement, but also as a medicinal aid.
+There is enough scientific evidence to support the claim that turmeric is very beneficial for dogs, not just as a preventive dietary supplement, but also as a medicinal aid.
 It especially shows massive potential in the treatment of canine inflammatory diseases.
-Long-term supplementation can prevent and alleviate the symptoms of several illnesses, especially in dogs that don't respond well to traditional medication.
+Long-term supplementation can prevent and alleviate the symptoms of several illnesses, especially in dogs that don’t respond well to traditional medication.

 At the moment, dog owners don't have a lot of guidance on exactly how much turmeric to give their dog, or which type of turmeric product would be the most appropriate for their dog's condition, which means the use of turmeric is still in experimental stages.
 But with minimal side effects and the majority of all research leaning in favor of turmeric for dogs, it's undoubtedly a shot worth taking.